Senior Research Scientist

 Chicago, IL 60637

-I completed my PhD in Sarah’s lab before starting as a computational research scientist.
+I completed my PhD in Sarah’s lab before starting as a staff scientist.